 There's something about Sara Evans songs that make me nostalgic.
 She's an old school performer with some classic hits, but she deserves to be recognized for the true country artist she is.

 Since 1997, the Boonville, Missouri native has sung the musical praises of American music legends ranging from Buck Owens to Otis Redding.
 You understand why when you listen to her songs, which include multiple top ten hits.
 She somehow fits the needs of a wide array of listeners who crave either traditional sounds or early-aughts country music.

-Check out these ten selections from Evans' greatest hits and enjoy the works of one of this young century's brightest stars.
-She's released solid albums this decade with Stronger (2011), Slow Me Down (2014) and Words (2017), so this trip down memory lane is simply a jumping off point for a vast and growing back catalog.
+Check out these ten selections from Evans' greatest hits that we are lovin' and enjoy the works of one of this young century's brightest stars.
+She's released solid albums in the past decade including Stronger (2011), Slow Me Down (2014), and Words (2017), so this trip down memory lane is simply a jumping-off point for a vast and growing back catalog.

 10. "Saints & Angels"